mvvvv/StereoKit-rust/README.md

 * `git clone --recursive https://github.com/mvvvv/StereoKit-rust/`
 * On Linux get the following tools and dev libraries : clang cmake libx11-dev libxfixes-dev libegl-dev libgbm-dev libfontconfig-dev.
 * On Window get the following tools and dev libraries : "CMake", "Visual Studio Build Tools 2022(Developpment Desktop C++)" and "DotNet SDK v8+"
-* If you want to launch the demos then compile the shaders.
+* If you want to launch the demos then:
+  - compile the shaders.
 From StereoKit-rust directory launch `cargo run --bin cargo-compile_sks`
+  - for Windows only and if you don't use VSCode launchers, add to the PATH environment variable the directory `./target/debug/deps`

 ### Run the project's demo on your PC's headset :
 * Make sure you have [OpenXR installed](https://www.khronos.org/openxr/) with an active runtine.